 If you are working from home and you have a separate room that you can use as an office, that’s ideal.
-If you need to set up your desk in a shared room, do your best to create some visual separation between the different areas.
+If you need to set up your desk in a shared room that has another purpose, such as a bedroom, do your best to create some visual separation between the different areas.

 Sketch out your plans on graph paper, using a measuring tape to determine just how the room layout can work.
 Ensure enough space to move comfortably around your desk, and organize your work materials around the desk in such a way that they won't be disturbed.

 Set Up a Commanding Position

 One of the most important feng shui principles to consider when it comes to your desk placement is the commanding position.
 This means that your desk is situated so that you can see the door when you’re sitting at your desk, but you’re not directly in line with the door.
 This position gives you a better view of opportunities and ideas.
 It can also help you feel less stressed and more at ease on a subconscious level because you can see anyone or anything that might be approaching.